falgunsinha/Hierarchical-Risk-Parity-for-portfolio-management/README.md

 # Hierarchical Risk Parity for portfolio management
-This work is a part of my thesis (Ottimizzazione della gestione del portafoglio tramite tecniche di clustering gerarchico) in collaboration with Stefano Ferretti (https://www.unibo.it/sitoweb/s.ferretti) starting with the idea of an algorithm that can automatically develops weight's for the asset composition in an arbitrary stock portfolio.
+Hierarchical Risk Parity (HRP) is the idea of an algorithm that can automatically develops weight's for the asset composition in an arbitrary stock portfolio.
 The raw algorithm was introduced for the first time by Marcos Lopez De Prado in 2016 with "Building diversified portfolios that outperform out of sample", SSRN-id2708678.
 A big part of the code is referred to his work, the substantial difference is regarding the correlation matrix construction (using DCCA (__1__)) and an upgrade concerning a wider option like a in-real-time stock market data(choosing a pool of assets or using random combination (__2__) and a maximisation of Sharpe Ratio as a performance measure).

 ## References